5/10/2019

 Storage: With lower quality grain, it is critical to employ all best management practices for grain storage:

-6. Check grain at least every 2 weeks throughout the storage period to assess condition and catch any problems early.
+6. Check grain at least every two weeks throughout the storage period to assess condition and catch any problems early, and

 7. If problems are found, correct them immediately.